stat4701/edav/_posts/2015-03-22-erinjunkgraph.md

 ![]({{ site.url }}/assets/erinsimages/bad.png)

-The image from a paper titled "MOLECULAR CLOUDS IN THE NORTH AMERICAN AND PELICAN NEBULAE: STRUCTURES" by Shaobo Zhang, Ye Xu and Ji Yang, displays the locations of clumps, as well as their velocity and size.
+The image from an article titled "MOLECULAR CLOUDS IN THE NORTH AMERICAN AND PELICAN NEBULAE: STRUCTURES" by Shaobo Zhang, Ye Xu and Ji Yang, displays the locations of clumps, as well as their velocity and size.
 From the image caption "The circles indicate the clump positions on the integrated intensity map of 13 CO.
 The colors of the circles represent the velocities the clumps, while the circles are scaled according to the sizes of clumps."

 This is a perfect example of trying to show too much in one plot such that it's no longer understandable.
 A different color scheme would help the eye more easily see the trends in velocity.
 I would also like to see the circles filled in, and the background map a bit darker.
 Also, The graph extends too far up so that the color legend is clear, but leaves too much empty space in the graph.
 The axes and tick marks could also be smaller.